thanhtutoo/ecommerce-nextjs/README.md

 - All data fetched through proxy from our NextJS app API
 - Unit and end-to-end testing.

-## Limitations and Workarounds
-- All data required to be fetched through proxy from you NextJS app API
-    - Don't have time to make this work.

 ## Local Setup

 1. Clone the repository.